foglienimatteo/GaPSE.jl/docs/src/theory_SphericalBesselFunctions.md

 ![The first zero of j_l](assets/misc/spherical_bessels_firstzeros.png)

-The lower panel divides each approximation by the numerical value, which is the only way to see anything: on the linear scale above the three curves are indistinguishable.
 Neither approximation is within 10% below ``\ell = 4``; past that the straight line is within 1% from ``\ell = 12``, while the asymptotic form, which is the one that is right in the limit, needs ``\ell = 69`` to get there.